Xu (state): Apogee

 the region of Hsü trembles for terror!

 Notwithstanding these claims, Xuan's expedition probably did not result in a total victory, as Xu does not appear to have been severely weakened during this period.
 It is more likely that the war ended with a minor Zhou victory or a peace treaty, with tributes sent by the Huaiyi to King Xuan for his remaining reign.
 According to the Yu Gong, Xu sent pheasant plumes and sounding stones as regular tributes.

-Despite Xuan's restoration attempts, the Zhou dynasty's royal power largely collapsed in 771 BC, ushering into the Spring and Autumn period.
+Despite Xuan's restoration attempts, the Zhou dynasty's royal power largely collapsed in 771 BC after the Battle of Mount Li, ushering into the Spring and Autumn period.
 Initially, Xu not only retained its power during this new era of warfare and chaos, but probably further expanded into the south.
 Xu bronzes from the early Spring and Autumn period were found in southern Jiangsu and northern Zhejiang, indicating the state's influence in or possibly even control over these regions.
 Around this time, however, Xu also began to suffer from serious internal unrest, resulting in the gradual disintegration of its confederation.
 Several polities seceded: The Xu enclaves of western Shandong aligned themselves with the state of Lu in 720 BC, the Shu peoples formed independent states, the state of Zhoulai occupied the middle Huai River valley, and a part of ruling Ying family broke off to form their own state, Zhongli.